jhb5696/jhb5696.github.io/_pages/fishes.md

 layout: splash
 permalink: /fishes/
 toc: true
+toc_label: "Taxon"
+toc_icon: "cog"
 ---

-# Checklist of Fresh and Brackish Water Fishes of Korea
+# Checklist of Fishes from Korean drainage systems

 __Hyung-Bae Jeon, Jeongin Kim, Dae Min Kim__

 1. Introduction

-This webpage will provide both a relaible checklist of fresh & brackish water fishes from Korea and a photo archive of them.
+This webpage will provide both a reliable checklist of fishes from Korean drainage systems and a photo archive of them.
 The photos is free to use unless non-commercially use.
 In this website you will find a most reliable list of freshwater fishes in Korea, and it will reduce a confusion from inconsistent literature. both the list and photos is carefully confirmed by professional ichthyologist who familliar with fishes from Korea.

 2. Donation